No Plot

 Because the reveal that Princess Leia is a Jedi Knight isn't used anywhere in the movie, it could have happened at any point, and the story would have been the same.

 Luke could have turned himself in to the Empire at any time.
-He took part in the battle against Jabba the Hutt's forces, but he abandoned everyone before the Battle on Endor—so he could have just as easily abandoned both battles.
+He took part in the battle against Jabba the Hutt's forces, but he abandoned everyone before the Battle on Endor—so he could just as easily have abandoned both battles.

 While each event in the movie is exciting, each event isn't affected by each previous event, other than the deactivation of the Death Star's shield before the rebel fleet can attack.